 South Carolina Boat Bill of Sale Requirements

 To transfer the registration and title of watercraft and outboard motor, a title in the seller’s name must be submitted to the South Carolina Department of Natural Resources (SCDNR).
 If the seller has lost the title and needs a duplicate, South Carolina requires a certified bill of sale, which is found on the back of a watercraft title application, be submitted.
-This is the only boat bill of sale the South Carolina will accept, and it must be signed and notarized.
+This is the only boat bill of sale that South Carolina will accept, and it must be signed and notarized.

-In addition to submitting the application, individuals who buy watercraft from individuals must pay a casual excise tax, which of is 5% of the purchase price up to $10,000.
+In addition to submitting the application, individuals who buy watercraft from individuals must pay a casual excise tax, which is 5% of the purchase price up to $10,000.
 Anything over $10,000.00 is capped at $500.
 Also, there is a $16 fee to transfer registration and title.

 When an outboard motor is bought from an individual, the buyer pays a casual excise tax of 6% of the purchase price.
 There is no price cap.
 The fee to transfer the title is $10.

 South Carolina Gun Bill of Sale Requirements

 South Carolina does not require a gun bill of sale for firearm transfers.
 However, it is a good idea for individuals to have them to safeguard themselves from liability.
 For instance, if the firearm has been previously used in a crime or it is used during the commission of a crime after it was sold, a bill of sale can prove to authorities who had the weapon at the time.